The Alan & Linda Cohen Center for Jewish Learning & Living

 A rich adult and family education program provides courses in Hebrew and in various aspects of Jewish personal and family life.
 Courses are taught by the Rabbis, Cantor and guest instructors.

-Hebrew I: More than Alef
+Hebrew I: More Than Alef with Morah Dina David

 Torah on Tap

 Wednesdays, October 13, November 10, December 8, January 12, February 9, March 9, and May 11